 IEBHO.dll is a Windows DLL file.
 DLL is the abbreviation for Dynamic Link Library.
 DLL files are needed by programs or web browser extensions, because they contain program code, data, and resources.
-The following information can help you determine if IEBHO.dll belonging to the Windows system or an application you can trust.
+The following information can help you determine if IEBHO.dll is a Windows system file or if it belongs to an application that you can trust.

 The process known as IEHelper or File Sanitizer for HP ProtectTools or Website Log On or iMeshIEHelper Module or BearShareIEHelper Module or IEQuickFill Module or TrueSuite Website Log On